-It has been announced that Queen Margrethe's husband, who is currently known as Prince Consort Henrik, is to have his titled simplified to Prince Henrik.
+It has been announced that Prince Henrik of Denmark's title will be changing.
+Queen Margrethe's husband, who is currently known as Prince Consort Henrik, is to have his titled simplified to Prince Henrik.

 The Royal House of Denmark made the official announcement about the title change on August 15 and explained that the recently 'retired' 81-year-old made the decision himself.

 Prince Consort Henrik's title will be simplified Photo: Getty Images

 “It was his Royal Highness's own decision to change his title to the less formal Prince Henrik.
 Prince Henrik believes it is better suited to his current situation after retirement,” said the Royal House communications director to The Local.